ProLambda/Times/README.md

    -- initializeNewsDb

-   -- setLevel "xxx" 12 (+1) -- "xxx" could be any registered user, this step is for setting super admin
+   -- setLevel "xxx" 12 (+1) -- "xxx" could be any registered user, for setting super admin, can be run when has at least one user

    uncomment up 3 lines in Main.hs, this is necessary init step, then do following
    ```